Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 - Adolpha: means "noble wolf" and is of German origin

-- Avalanche: maybe Avi or Ava for short
+- Avalanche: could go with Avi or Ava for shorter name

 - Candy: the one time of they year where everyone eats more candy and sweets than any other time